materialknight/react_templates/readme.md

 ### package.json

 **package.json** is the file to organize your project's dependencies and metadata.
-You can open a terminal **in your project's folder** and run `npm init` to create your project's package.json, but if you don't, it will be created automatically when you install your first package package, for example by running `npm install react react-dom`.
+You can open a terminal **in your project's folder** and run `npm init` to create your project's package.json, but if you don't, it will be created automatically when you install your first package, for example by running `npm install react react-dom`.
 A package.json looks like this:

 ```json
 {